tolsen25/tolsen25.github.io/about.md

 title: About Me
 ---

-I am student graduating from Brigham Young University in April 2024.
+I am a Data Scientist working at Revere Health in Provo.
+I graduated from BYU in April of 2024.
 Contact me at t.olsen18@outlook.com.

 I served a full time mission for the Church of Jesus Christ of Latter Day Saints from 2019-2021 in Santiago Chile, and Salt Lake City Utah.
 I enjoyed learning Spanish and connecting with people from various cultures and backgrounds.